What to Do in Ao Yon Beach?

 Ao Yon Beach, as surprising as it may seem, is a quiet and remote beach of Phuket where you can have a lonely walk and only meet locals and few longtime residents.
 Of course, these little beaches are far and often hidden; you need to make a bit of effort to find them.
 There are few such hidden beaches: among them are Ao Sane Beach, Panwa Beach in the south, Banana Beach or even Naithon and Haad Sai Keow in the north.

-Ao Yon Beach is so out of the way and far from the road, you could drive nearby ten times without noticing its entrance.
-Located between Panwa beach (past the Novotel Panwa resort) and Cape Panwa, it is not even indicated but few ‘restaurants’ signs and an old yellow giraffe sculpture might give you a hint.
+Ao Yon Beach is so out of the way, and far from the road, you could drive nearby ten times without noticing its entrance.
+Located between Panwa beach (past the Novotel Panwa resort) and Cape Panwa, it is not well indicated, but few ‘restaurants’ signs and an old yellow giraffe sculpture might give you a hint.

-Once you had lunch and your beach massage done, you can rent a longtail to go to a nearby island such as Koh Kai (which I’m still supposed to write about) or you can drive a bit further to discover a small waterfall, or the beautiful Panwa View Point (Khao Kad Tower) then continue to the Panwa Aquarium.
+Don’t miss a chance to have a beachside lunch or dinner at the terrace of the excellent restaurant ‘The Cove‘.
+Once you had lunch and your beach massage done, you can rent a longtail to go to a nearby island such as Koh Kai or you can drive a bit further to discover a small waterfall, or the beautiful Panwa View Point (Khao Kad Tower) then continue to the Panwa Aquarium.